zzzeeshannn/Project-A/README.md

 # Project-A
-This project is under work at the moment and will be update after concrete progress.
+This project is under work at the moment and will be updated after concrete progress.